Direct laser-written optomechanical membranes in fiber Fabry-Perot cavities: Results

 The membrane is integrated into an optical FFPC by approaching a fiber mirror -- a fiber-tip with a concave-shaped facet and high-reflection coated surface \cite{hunger2010fiber,pfeifer2022achievements}.
 The cavity length is adjusted to $\sim\SI{30}{\micro\meter}$, but can be scanned using a piezo-electric element attached to the fiber mirror.
 The optical fiber leading to the approached fiber mirror serves as both input and output of the cavity.
-The transmission of $\SI{2000}{ppm}$\footref{fn:coatingSpan} is chosen to retrieve a single-sided cavity geometry, with an approximate balance of the cavity-to-input-fiber coupling rate and the internal cavity losses.
-The internal cavity losses are dominated by scattering from the polymer surface that exhibits a roughness of $< \SI{5}{\nano\meter}$\footnote{RMS surface profile variation in AFM measurement} after post-fabrication polishing using an oxygen plasma ashing process.
-The optical cavity mode field extends over the membrane and the open cavity domains on both sides of the membrane due to its low reflectivity.
-The optical cavity mode spectrum is characterized by scanning the cavity resonance over a probe laser tone with modulated sidebands (see methods, and \cite{gallego2016high, saavedra2021tunable}).
-We measure optical linewidths of $\kappa/2\pi\sim\SI{}{\giga\hertz}$ corresponding to finesse values of $\approx 1000$.
-The variations are caused by different optical intensities on the membrane surfaces depending on the individual membrane geometry.
+The transmission\footref{fn:coatingSpan} of $\SI{2000}{ppm}$ is chosen to retrieve a single-sided cavity geometry, with an approximate balance of the cavity-to-input-fiber coupling rate and the internal cavity losses.
+The internal cavity losses are dominated by scattering from the polymer surface that exhibits a roughness\footnote{RMS surface profile variation in AFM measurement} of $< \SI{5}{\nano\meter}$ after post-fabrication polishing using an oxygen plasma ashing process.
+As the air-polymer interfaces of the membrane have a large transmittance, the field of the optical cavity extends through the membrane and over both open cavity domains.\COMM{The optical cavity mode field extends over the membrane and the open cavity domains on both sides of the membrane due to its low reflectivity.} The optical cavity mode spectrum is characterized by scanning the cavity resonance over a probe laser tone with modulated sidebands (see methods, and \cite{gallego2016high, saavedra2021tunable}).
+We measure optical linewidths of $\kappa/2\pi$ of few gigahertz corresponding to finesse values of $\mathcal{F}= \SI{1400\pm 300}{}$ for the case of an intensity maximum on one of the polymer-air interfaces and a minimum on the other.
+As scattering from the membrane surface is the dominant optical loss mechanism, the finesse reaches the empty cavity value for the case of intensity minima on both interfaces. \COMM{We measure optical linewidths of $\kappa/2\pi\sim\SI{}{\giga\hertz}$ corresponding to finesse values of $\approx 1000$.
+The variations are caused by different optical intensities on the membrane surfaces depending on the individual membrane geometry.}

 In order to probe the mechanical mode, we lock the cavity to the probe laser using a feedback loop on a Pound-Drever-Hall (PDH) error signal \cite{drever1983laser, black2001introduction}.
 The thermal excitation of the membrane is transduced to cavity frequency noise visible in the noise spectrum of the calibrated PDH error signal, which is recorded using an electrical spectrum analyzer.
 The measured mechanical frequencies and linewidths are in good agreement with the finite element simulation with mechanical resonance frequencies between 1 and $\SI{4}{\mega\hertz}$ depending on the particular membrane geometry.
 The calibration of the PDH error signal slope at the lock point together with the temperature of the environment furthermore allows a quantification of the vacuum optomechanical coupling rate of the membrane modes (see methods, and \cite{gorodetksy2010determination, saavedra2021tunable}).